pbollhorn/movie-app-frontend/README.md

 - Rate movies 😀 (Good) or 😐 (OK/Bad)
 - Get recommendations based on your ratings
 - Mobile and Desktop friendly

+## TMDB Attribution
+This web app uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB.